How to Grow Colorful Succulents

 Sublime Succulents may collect a share of sales or other compensation from the links on this page.

-Have ever looked at the gorgeous and vibrantly colored succulents on Instagram and wondered why your plants don’t look quite so colorful?
+Have you ever looked at the gorgeous and vibrantly colored succulents on Instagram and wondered why your plants don’t look quite so colorful?
 You may have the same cultivars as the plants in the photos, but your succulents’ colors just aren’t quite as bright?
 Thankfully, there a few steps you can take toward eliminating your succulent envy.

 If you gave ten different gardeners each a succulent of the same variety, depending on the conditions they kept the plant in, you might be looking at ten different shades of the same succulent after several months.
 Each gardener will likely keep their plant in a different environment, which will have a tremendous impact on the plant’s color.
 The environmental reason behind the varying colors?
 Stress!